What is Forecasting?

-One of the greatest benefits of forecasting is that it helps the manager to prepare for the organization's future.
+Helps in Scheduling: One of the greatest benefits of forecasting is that it helps the manager to prepare for the organization's future.
 Currently, planning and forecasting go hand in hand.
 We will not prepare for it without an understanding of what the future holds for the business.
 Forecasting, therefore, plays a very significant role in planning.

-Prognostics should be able to point out the potential environmental changes when performed correctly.
+Changes to the Climate: Prognostics should be able to point out the potential environmental changes when performed correctly.
 This implies that it will allow the organization to benefit from such environmental changes.
 It can develop and grow its business if the changes are beneficial to the company.
 And it may intend and prepare to defend itself in circumstances that are adverse.

-Another benefit of forecasting is that it can help the manager find any weak points that the company may have or overlooked areas.
+Weak Spots Detection: Another benefit of forecasting is that it can help the manager find any weak points that the company may have or overlooked areas.
 When attention has been drawn to these areas, successful controls and preparation strategies to fix them can be put into practice by the manager.

-Information and data from a lot of external and internal sources are needed for forecasting.
+Enhances Coordination and Control: Information and data from a lot of external and internal sources are needed for forecasting.
 This knowledge is obtained from different internal sources by the various managers and employees.
 Thus, nearly all of the organization's divisions and verticals are involved in the forecasting process.
 This facilitates greater cooperation and communication between them.

 Along with the advantages, there are certain forecasting constraints as well.
-Let us have a look at a few of them,
+Let us have a look at a few of them:

-Assumptions, approximations, natural conditions, etc are the basis of every forecasting system.
+Based on Forecasts: Assumptions, approximations, natural conditions, etc are the basis of every forecasting system.
 This renders those predictions inaccurate.
 So, the inherent weaknesses of forecasting must always be kept in mind and everyone has to be careful about being over-reliant on them.

-There is usually a lot of data and knowledge needed to make structured forecasts.
+Factors Time and Cost: There is usually a lot of data and knowledge needed to make structured forecasts.
 And, there is a lot of time and money involved in the processing and tabulation of such results.
 Another aspect is also the translation of qualitative data into quantitative data.
 One must be cautious that the forecasting time, resources, and effort expended must not overshadow the real benefits of such forecasts.

-Q1: A Forecast Involves No Guesswork at All.
+1. A Forecast Involves No Guesswork at All.
 True or False?
 State a Few Limitations of Forecasting?

-Ans: The declaration is wrong.
+The declaration is wrong.
 While a forecast is made with the careful scientific process and method implementation, on the part of the manager, it requires some guesswork.